Rank in Vancouver: 6th place (out of 25)

 But because we generally love Storm, we hope that their four mainstays get a refresh, that they update their Imperial Sour in some new barrels, that their brainstorms taste as good when you get it at a bar as when you get it from their brewery.

-Storm is at risk of becoming the Rogue of Vancouver: a venerable pioneer of the scene which is starting to get tired, with flash over quality, but even in 2017 we’d miss the heck out of it if it disappeared — to say nothing of the impact if it never existed at all.
+Storm is at risk of becoming the Rogue of Vancouver: a venerable pioneer of the scene which is starting to get tired, with flash over quality, and there are now many breweries in Metro Vancouver we can confidently say are better … but even in 2018 we’d miss the heck out of it if it disappeared — to say nothing of the impact if it never existed at all.

 TOTAL: 36.1 (9th)